bcdiaconu/klipper_config/README.md

 X and Y axes calibration can be achieved by using the CaliFlower calibrator. [^califlower_calibrator]

+If required calibration on all 3 axes, CaliLantern calibrator can be used. [^calilantern_calibrator]

 ### Z axis calibration

 1. set a big `z_offset` value under `[bltouch]` section, in `printer.cfg` file
 1. restart the firmware
-1. make sure the nozzle is clean of plastics; also the the bed surface is flat and free of debree
+1. make sure the nozzle is clean of plastics; also the the bed surface is flat and free of debris
 1. home the machine with `G28`
 1. issue a `PROBE_CALIBRATE` command
 1. if the nozzle does not move to a position above the automatic probe point, then issue `ABORT` and perform the XY probe offset calibration
-1. get the returned Z position and substract or add a distance dz by issuing `TESTZ Z=-dz`
+1. get the returned Z position and subtract or add a distance dz by issuing `TESTZ Z=-dz`
 1. check with the thickness of a paper the distance between the nozzle and the bed
-1. repet substracting or adding by issuing `TESTZ` command until distance is met; by issuing `TESTZ Z=+` will add (or substract if `Z=-`) half the distance last used
+1. repeat subtracting or adding by issuing `TESTZ` command until distance is met; by issuing `TESTZ Z=+` will add (or subtract if `Z=-`) half the distance last used
 1. when accuracy is met issue a `ACCEPT` command
 1. save the setting by issuing `SAVE_CONFIG`
 1. restart firmware by issuing `RESTART`